Chalarangelo/30-seconds-of-code/snippets/Modal.md

 ### Modal

 Renders a Modal component, controllable through events.
-To use the component, import `Modal` only once and then display it by passing a boolean value to attribute `is-isVisible`.
+To use the component, import `Modal` only once and then display it by passing a boolean value to the `isVisible` attribute.

+* Use object destructuring to set defaults for certain attributes of the modal component.
-Define `keydownHandler`, a method which handles all the Keyboard events and according to your need you can dispatch any action like when Escape is pressed close modal.
+* Define `keydownHandler`, a method which handles all keyboard events, which can be used according to your needs to dispatch actions (e.g. close the modal when <kbd>Esc</kbd> is pressed).

-The Modal Component has following attributes:
+* Use `React.useEffect()` hook to add or remove the `keydown` event listener, which calls `keydownHandler`.

-- `isVisible`, Boolean describing if the modal should be shown or not.(Required)
+* Use the `isVisible` prop to determine if the modal should be shown or not.
-- `title`, String describing title of Modal.(Required)
-- `content`, JSX elements to be rendered in modal body.(Required)
-- `footer`, JSX elements to be rendered in modal footer.(optional)
-- `onClose`, Function that will be called when Modal needs to be closed like when escape key is pressed.(Required)
+* Use CSS to style and position the modal component.

 ```css
 .modal {